CommunityHiQ/Frends.Community.PdfReader/README.md

 # Tasks

-## PdfReaderTask.ReadPdf
+## ReadPdf

 Read the text content of a pdf-file.
 OBS!
 Doesn't do OCR.
+If pdf-file contains Forms, flatten them and read the form fields aswell.

 ### Properties